 I flippin' love planning - hence why I chose to do what I do I guess.
 Although I'm all about being a free spirit and going with the flow, having an Order of the Day is a must for a wedding (even be it a loose one), so people know what's happening and when.

 More importantly, you should have someone in charge of it so everything runs smoothly or things could get out of hand and precious party time will be lost (if you are in a venue that has a strict lights-out at midnight policy, every minute on the dancefloor counts, right!).

-I personally don't think it's fair to ask your maid of honour your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they'll enjoy it too much and totally miss important things.
+I don't think it's fair to ask your maid of honour your sister or your mum to do this as they won't be able to relax and enjoy the wedding properly, or they won't enjoy it.
 And you shouldn't be in charge of it for sure.
 You are the VIP couple.
 You shouldn't be constantly checking the time and running around sorting stuff out.
 Come on!